Kruptein/planarally-docs/docs/dm/locations.md

 The spawn location designator can be moved freely on the *dm*-layer.
 Currently, there is only one spawn location designator per location.
 It is planned to eventually support more, though.

-## Delete Locations
-You can delete a Location under the *Admin* tab within the Location Settings.
-You can only delete Locations where nobody, neither players nor DM, is present.